-Installing footing yourself is a great option for saving money and is not difficult to do, provided you follow the steps outlined above.
+Installing footing yourself is a great option for saving money and is not difficult to do, provided you follow the steps outlined below.

 TruTex Footing is only providing the product to you.
 You are assuming the responsibility of installing the product, sand procurement, blending, watering, and maintenance.
 These steps are critical to the success of your installation and continued footing quality.
 TruTex will always do our best to provide the information for your successful installation.
 However, there is no implied warranty that things will be 100% perfect.